 Login and accept your admission offer.

 Once you accept your admission offer, begin completing the New Student Checklist items listed below.
 These administrative tasks need to be completed before you can register for classes.
-Refer to your Evening MBA Student Handbook for complete details and instructions.
+Refer to your Student Handbook for complete details and instructions.

 NID (Network ID)

 Your NID is formed from combining the first two letters of your first name with unique random numbers and is assigned when you are first entered into the UCF system.
 Your NID is yours for life and will never be assigned to another individual.
 Your NID is used for logging on and gaining access to many UCF systems such as the my.ucf.edu portal and the UCF_WPA2 wireless network.
 Your NID serves no other purpose than to authenticate you into UCF systems.
 It is very important that you do not share your NID, and that the password be kept secure as anyone that gains access using your NID will have access to your data within the UCF system.